mothur/mothur.github.io/_wiki/installation.md

      unzip ../Mothur.source.zip
      make

-There are numerous errors that say \"warning: no newline at end of file\", but they do not cause a problem.
+There are numerous errors that say "warning: no newline at end of file", but they do not cause a problem.

 To run mothur: